 Savaria is one of North America's leaders in the accessibility industry.
-It provides accessibility solutions for the elderly and physically challenged to increase their mobility and independence.
-The diversity of its product line, one of the most comprehensive on the market, includes stairlifts, wheelchair lifts, patient lifts and residential and commercial elevators and the conversion and adaptation of vehicles.
-Savaria's operations in China have substantially grown and the collaboration with Savaria's other Canadian facilities increases its competitive edge in the market place.
-The Corporation, whose head office along with a vehicle conversion plant are located in Laval, Quebec, in a 57,000-square-foot building, also has a 125,000-square-foot plant in Brampton, Ontario and a 75,000-square-foot plant in Huizhou, China, as well as 11 sales offices and retail stores throughout Canada.
+It provides accessibility solutions for the physically challenged to increase their comfort, their mobility and their independence.
+The diversity of its product line, one of the most comprehensive on the market, includes stairlifts, wheelchair lifts, ceiling lifts, residential and commercial elevators and the conversion and adaptation of vehicles.
+The Corporation entered the Medical Products and Surfaces market through the acquisition of Span in June 2017 (see the Span Segment below for details).

+The Corporation, whose headquarters along with a vehicle conversion plant are located in Laval, Quebec, in a 57,000-square-foot building, also has a 125,000-square-foot plant in Brampton, Ontario, a 75,000-square-foot plant in Huizhou, China, a 27,000-square-foot plant in Toronto, Ontario as well as 11 sales offices and retail stores throughout Canada and one sales office in Baltimore, Maryland in the USA.
+Following the acquisitions of Span and Master Lifts, the Corporation now also has a 188,000-square-foot plant in Greenville, South Carolina, a 50,000-square-foot plant in Beamsville, Ontario and a 19,000-square-foot plant in Brisbane, Australia.